metaparticle-io/metaparticle-www/content/about/index.md

 Metaparticle is a _standard library_ for cloud native applications on Kubernetes.

-The goals of the Metaparticle project are to democratize the development of distributed systems.
+The goal of Metaparticle is to democratize the development of distributed systems.
 Metaparticle achieves this by providing simple, but powerful building blocks, built on top of containers and Kubernetes.